kisom/unix-notes/site/about.md

 [technical blog post](http://kyleisom.net/blog/2016/09/17/illumos-processes/)
 and indeed, a weekend doing something technical.

+I'd previously had a site for Unix programming, but it was more from the perspective of a systems programmer.
+It included projects I'd done like writing a webserver or a secure file removal tool.
+I stole this site's styling from that site, though this site is aimed more at implementations of Unix.

 ## DESCRIPTION

 With this in mind, I have a new goal: end up as an illumos kernel